Pac72/Z80Explorer_Z80/tests/readme.txt

 Test files:

-"hello_world.asm" - default classic 'hello, world' looping test "test_blank.asm" - prototype test scratch file for simple instruction tests "test_proto.asm" - prototype test source code, base other tests on it (for more elaborate tests) "test_daa.asm" - runs DAA instruction on the range of values and then stops
+"hello_world.asm" - default classic 'hello, world' looping test "hello_world_interrupts.asm" - the very first committed 'hello, world', with interrupts and stuff "test_blank.asm" - prototype test scratch file for simple instruction tests "test_proto.asm" - prototype test source code, base other tests on it (for more elaborate tests) "test_daa.asm" - runs DAA instruction on the range of values and then stops